What is Work-Study?

 - indicated an interest in work-study employment on your FAFSA;

-- are an undergraduate pursuing your first degree or a 2nd or 3rd year law student;
+- are an undergraduate pursuing your first degree, a graduate or a 2nd or 3rd year law student;

 - qualify for need-based aid which is determined by your FAFSA results;

 - graduate and 2nd and 3rd year law students must have a 0 EFC which is determined by your FAFSA results;

 A work-study award does not guarantee employment, but has several benefits not available in regular employment.
 Some employers will only accept qualified work-study applicants, so you will find a greater number of job openings available if you have an award.
 Another important benefit is that your work-study income is not included when your financial aid need is determined each year, which may increase your eligibility for other types of financial aid, such as scholarships, grants, or subsidized loans.